Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 You will want to save the lid as it can be flipped over and used as a storage lid for your creamy pecan pie.

-STEP TWO: In a large bowl, beat together the softened cream cheese and light brown sugar on medium-low speed using a handheld mixer for 1 minute or until fluffy and smooth.
+STEP TWO: Beat together the softened cream cheese and light brown sugar for one minute or until fluffy and smooth.

 PRO TIP: